 You may need to have eye examinations more often as you get older or if you have a:

 If you’re mildly short-sighted, you may only need to wear glasses or contact lenses occasionally, such as when you’re driving or watching TV.

 Laser refractive surgery

-Intraocular lens insertion
+Intraocular lens implant

-Produced by Alice Rossiter, Bupa Health Information Team, May 2012.
+Reviewed by Rachael Mayfield-Blake, Bupa Health Information Team, March 2014.

 For answers to frequently asked questions on this topic, see FAQs.